springernature/ux-elements-docs/springernature/styleguide/color.md

 # Springer Nature color palette

 Color plays an essential role in our visual identity, whether it’s animations, social content, data visualisations or user interfaces.
 Our color palette has been designed to ensure that communications are legible for the entire visual spectrum.
 Springer Nature is committed to conforming to the WCAG AA standards contrast ratios.
-Follow our [guidance on accessibility - URL](https://docs.google.com/document/d/10XVU0kioJB1b3l2OkKXDF7AX2DqCzbq1tMNdN2RLyco/edit) to ensure sufficent color contrast for text and backgrounds.
+Follow our [guidance on accessibility](https://docs.google.com/document/d/10XVU0kioJB1b3l2OkKXDF7AX2DqCzbq1tMNdN2RLyco/edit) to ensure sufficent color contrast for text and backgrounds.

 ## Corporate colours